Buffy the Vampire Slayer: A Picture Book

 I received some fantastic book mail last month!
 I have been SO desperate to share it but I have been very well behaved and saved it for my first October book feature.
 As a kid who grew up in the 90s, I absolutely adored Buffy the Vampire Slayer when it first aired on TV.
 In those scary pre-streaming days when you used to gather around in the living room for your favourite programme to come on.
 The theme song will forever be burnt into my brain and I still get excited when I hear it.
 I distinctly remember my Mum jumping out of her skin every time a vampire suddenly appeared on screen.
 Ah the good old days!

 Buffy has been been described as a role model for the modern feminist.
-Although she looked good and had romantic interests in the show her main focus was always fighting evil, breaking the stereotypes that a lot of shows at the time perpetuated.
-Buffy was a strong, independent teenager who knew that her biggest asset was her friends.
-The ‘Scooby gang’, Buffy’s core friendship group, were the heart of the show.
+Although she looks good, and has romantic interests in the show, her main focus is always fighting evil.
+Buffy breaks the stereotypes that a lot of 90s TV shows perpetuated.
+Buffy is a strong, independent teenager whose biggest asset is her friends.
+The ‘Scooby gang’, Buffy’s core friendship group, are the heart of the show.
 This essence has now been captured for a younger generation:

-Title: Buffy the Vampire Slayer: A Picture Book
+Buffy the Vampire Slayer: A Picture Book – Review

 In this new picture book the Buffy story has been re-imagined to show Buffy as a kid!
 Her friends Willow and Xander, original members of the “Scoobies”, are invited around for a sleepover but there are strange sounds coming from the closet… In true Buffy fashion the kids seek advice from Giles, the school librarian, so they can create a plan of action.